 - 5 tablespoons cold unsalted butter cut into 5 pieces

 - ⅓ cup brown sugar

 - Sprinkle of ground cinnamon

-- Place 10 inch cast iron skillet over medium low heat and melt the butter for the filling.
+- Preheat a 10 inch cast iron skillet over medium low heat and melt the butter for the filling.

 - Once the butter is melted, whisk in brown sugar, cinnamon and salt.

-- Pour the butter mixture into the mixing bowl containing the apples and toss until apples are coated.
+- Pour the butter mixture over the apples in the mixing bowl and toss until the apples are well coated.

-- Add the apples and butter back into the skillet and turn the heat up to medium.
-Continuously stir while it cooks for 5 minutes, until apples begin to soften.
+- Add the apples and butter mixture back into the skillet and turn the heat up to medium.
+Stir occasionally while it cooks for 5 minutes, until the apples begin to soften.
 Remove the pan from the heat, but keep the apple mixture in it.